pansila/Auto-Test-System/README.md

 2. For a test in action, please check out `wifi-basic-test.md`.

-3. The robot server and test endpoint run on the same PC by default, if you want to deploy the them on the different PCs respectively, change the IP addresses in the robot server's config script and test endpoint's config file.
+3. The robot server and test endpoint run on the same PC by default, if you want to deploy the them on the different PCs respectively, change the IP addresses in the robot server's config script (`.env`) and test endpoint's config file (`config.yml`).
 Don't forget to configure the firewall to let through the communication on the TCP port `8270/8271`.

 ### Configurations of the auto test system
 1. Test Runner